A traditional full English breakfast with beans is a hearty way to start the day, with eggs, sausages, bacon, baked beans, and tomatoes.

 What is a full English breakfast?

-The most important items are, of course, the bacon and the eggs, accompanied by those delicious short and thick, meaty British sausages.
-On top of those, you can also have grilled tomatoes, fried mushrooms, and, depending on where you find yourself in Britain, several other accompaniments like baked beans and black or white pudding in England, potato scones in Scotland, soda bread in Ireland or laver bread in Wales.
+The word โfullโ means your plate will have lots of different foods, not that youโll get every typical item at once.
+The main parts are bacon, eggs, and thick, meaty British sausages.
+You might also get grilled tomatoes, mushrooms, and other extras depending on where you are - like baked beans and black or white pudding in England, potato scones in Scotland, soda bread in Ireland, or laver bread in Wales.

-Well, the best full English breakfast I had was in Wales, it didn't have any laver bread, but toast fried in lots of oil, potato scones (sooo good) and baked beans.
+The best full English breakfast I had was in Wales.
+It didnโt have laver bread, but there was toast fried in oil, potato scones (so good), and baked beans.

-Other things that can be part of a full English breakfast are jam or marmalade, marmite, kidneys, kippers, hash browns, and sauces: ketchup or brown sauce.
-And drinks like tea, coffee, or fresh juice.
+Other things you might get are jam, marmalade, Marmite, kidneys, kippers, hash browns, ketchup or brown sauce, and something to drink like tea, coffee, or juice.

 How to make Full English Breakfast